underscoreio/essential-slick/src/pages/data_modelling.md

 val rubbish = messages.filter(_.senderId === id)
 ~~~

 Do you see the problem here?
-We've looked up a message `id`,
+We've looked up a _message_ `id`,
-and then going and using it to search for senders with that `id`.
+and then used it to search for a _user_ (senders) with that `id`.
-It compiles, it runs, but we can prevent these kinds of problems using Scala's type system.
+It compiles, it runs, and produces nonsense.
+We can prevent these kinds of problems using Scala's type system.

 Before showing how, here's another downside of using `Long` as a primary key: